pylrn/talent-atlas-realtime-agent/README.md

 [![Play the Talent Atlas demo](docs/hackathon/demo/Talent_Atlas_PRISM_Demo_Poster.jpg)]([https://youtu.be/yKeZO3TMvAg]([https://www.youtube.com/watch?v=vkD0u_HZwzQ](https://youtu.be/yKeZO3TMvAg)))

-**Demo video:** Click the preview to watch the unlisted YouTube upload.
-It is viewable only by people who have the link.

 Talent Atlas is a conversational recruiting system that searches a transformed public candidate corpus with hybrid RAG.
 A recruiter can speak naturally,